← Vesper homeGo to dashboard →

 How Vesper works

-Municipal bonds used to be perceived as a product for top-bracket investors only — useful if you were paying 35–37% federal tax, irrelevant otherwise.
+Municipal bonds used to be perceived as a product for top-bracket investors only, useful if you were paying 35–37% federal tax and irrelevant otherwise.
 That perception is out of date.
 With current muni yields and the rate environment, the break-even is meaningfully lower than most advisors and clients think.

 Anyone in the 22% federal bracket or higher typically comes out ahead on an after-tax basis with a muni ladder versus comparable taxable bonds.
 The math: